 The N5CW device may be provisioned with multiple valid WLANSP policy (e.g. if they have been received via 3GPP access or via any other implementation specific means).

+When the UE is provisioned with URSP rule referring to a specific WLANSP rule as described in clause 6.6.2, the UE attempts to select a WLAN access based on the identified WLANSP rule as described in clause 6.6.1.3.